APPLICATIONS | 2019-2020

-Please check back for updated applications and deadlines for the Graduate Research and Mormon studies fellowships.
+Please check back for updated applications and deadlines for the Latter-Day Saints Studies fellowships.

 ANNIE CLARK TANNER FELLOWSHIP IN THE HUMANITIES | SPRING 2020

 DEADLINE: FEB 10, 2019

 The Tanner Humanities Center and the Environmental Humanities Program of the University of Utah request applications for the Annie Clark Tanner Teaching Fellowship.
 This fellowship seeks an environmental writer to offer classes in Utah’s Environmental Humanities Graduate Program.

 The fellowship will consist of a Spring 2020 semester-long residency, with the plan to reappoint the fellow for a second semester in Spring 2021.
 The successful applicant will:

 - Teach one course: an Environmental Humanities Writing Seminar

 - Mentor students to cultivate their writing and analytical abilities